kenandersen/Test/README.md

 Testing again!

-Testing new setup on my mac!
+Testing new setup on my mac! weee